Phrase: Phrase trees

 Many theories of syntax and grammar illustrate sentence structure using phrase 'trees', which provide schematics of how the words in a sentence are grouped and relate to each other.
 A tree shows the words, phrases, and clauses that make up a sentence.
 Any word combination that corresponds to a complete subtree can be seen as a phrase.

 There are two competing principles for constructing trees; they produce 'constituency' and 'dependency' trees and both are illustrated here using an example sentence.
-The constituency-based tree is on the left and the dependency-based tree is on the right:
+The constituency-based tree is on the left and the dependency-based tree is on the right (where adjective (A), determiner (D), noun (N), sentence (S), verb (V), noun phrase (NP), prepositional phrase (PP), verb phrase (VP)):

 The tree on the left is of the constituency-based, phrase structure grammar, and the tree on the right is of the dependency grammar.
 The node labels in the two trees mark the syntactic category of the different constituents, or word elements, of the sentence.

 In the constituency tree each phrase is marked by a phrasal node (NP, PP, VP); and there are eight phrases identified by phrase structure analysis in the example sentence.
 On the other hand, the dependency tree identifies a phrase by any node that exerts dependency upon, or dominates, another node.
 And, using dependency analysis, there are six phrases in the sentence.

 The trees and phrase-counts demonstrate that different theories of syntax differ in the word combinations they qualify as a phrase.
 Here the constituency tree identifies three phrases that the dependency trees does not, namely: house at the end of the street, end of the street, and the end.
 More analysis, including about the plausibilities of both grammars, can be made empirically by applying constituency tests.